JonghyeokPark/mysql-57-nvdimm-ppl/README.md

-# Per-Page Logging on NVDIMM for MySQL 5.7

-Boosting Transaction Performance using Per-Page Logging on NVDIMM
+# Boosting Transaction Performance using Per-Page Logging on NVDIMM

+* NV-PPL is a novel database architecture that leverages NVDIMM as a durable log cache so as to avoid the durability overhead in flash-based databases.
+* NV-PPL captures per-page redo logs and stores them on NVDIMM, thus avoiding a significant fraction of page writes to the storage and boosting the performance of OLTP workloads dramatically.
+* NV-PPL is implemented on MySQL 5.7/InnoDB with moderate code changes.

 ## Build and install